Alternative ways of ending a case

 This involves putting in place agreed measures to address areas of practice which cause a current clinical risk to patients.
-Undertakings include steps the nurse or midwife should take within defined time periods to demonstrate remediation.
-If undertakings are agreed, they will be published against the nurse or midwife’s entry on our register in all cases, with a brief summary of the regulatory concern (except in cases relating to health).
+Undertakings include steps the nurse, midwife or nursing associate should take within defined time periods to demonstrate remediation.
+If undertakings are agreed, they will be published against the nurse, midwife or nursing associate’s entry on our register in all cases, with a brief summary of the regulatory concern (except in cases relating to health).

-This involves a public marking (on our register) of serious concerns about a nurse or midwife.
-Warnings are only appropriate where the nurse or midwife shows insight, remediation, and there is no risk to patients.
-Warnings will be published for 12 months on the nurse or midwife’s online entry on our register, including a short summary of the regulatory concern.
+This involves a public marking (on our register) of serious concerns about a nurse, midwife or nursing associate.
+Warnings are only appropriate where the nurse, midwife or nursing associate shows insight, remediation, and there is no risk to patients.
+Warnings will be published for 12 months on the nurse, midwife or nursing associate’s online entry on our register, including a short summary of the regulatory concern.

-We can give out private guidance to a nurse or midwife to help them keep their practice safe following a minor breach of the Code.
-This is only suitable where the concern is not serious enough to call into question the nurse or midwife’s fitness to practise, and will happen only if a nurse or midwife acknowledges the concern.
+We can give out private guidance to a nurse, midwife or nursing associate to help them keep their practice safe following a minor breach of the Code.
+This is only suitable where the concern is not serious enough to call into question the nurse, midwife or nursing associate’s fitness to practise, and will happen only if a nurse, midwife or nursing associate acknowledges the concern.
 This advice is not made public at any point.